Nguyễn Xuân Oánh: Early life and education

 He was born on 14 July 1921 in Phủ Lạng Thương, today Bắc Giang, Tonkin, French Indochina.
 His father is Doctor Nguyễn Xuân Bái, from Đa Ngưu village, Văn Giang district, Hưng Yên province.
 He was educated in Western studies since at a young age.
 His family sent him to Paris, France to be educated at Lycee Albert.
 After graduating from secondary school, Oánh went on to attain a bachelor's degree in economics at the National College of Japan in 1944.
-Afterwards he would go on to earn his MA at Kyoto University in 1950.
-He would go on to pursue his PhD in economics from Harvard University in 1954.
+Afterwards he would go on to earn his MA at Kyoto University of Japan in 1950.
+He would go on to pursue his PhD in economics from Harvard University of the US in 1954.

 Career in South Vietnam

 After earning a PhD in economics, Oánh worked for the World Bank Group's IFC and the IMF and taught economics at Trinity College.
 In 1963, he returned home to South Vietnam and joined the government.
 Shortly after, he was appointed Governor of the South Vietnamese Central Bank, then Deputy Prime Minister of the Republic of Vietnam.
 He also served as acting Prime Minister of South Vietnam in 1964 and 1965.